MicrosoftDocs/dynamics365smb-docs/business-central/admin-set-up-a-company-with-rapidstart.md

 ms.author: edupont

 ---
-# Setting Up a Company With RapidStart Services
+# Set Up a Company with RapidStart Services

 You can set up a new company in [!INCLUDE[prod_short](includes/prod_short.md)] with RapidStart Services, which is a tool designed to shorten deployment times, improve quality of implementation, introduce a repeatable approach to implementations, and enhance productivity by automating and simplifying recurring tasks.